Scholarship eligible students will be notified of their Winter Grant amount by email from the Office of Financial Aid by mid-November.

 For information regarding the Winter Session, including available courses and costs.

-To be considered for any Winter Session grant and/or loans, students must be enrolled at least half-time in the Fall term prior to the Winter Session and have registered for Spring courses.
+In addition to being enrolled in Winter Session at Brown University, students must also be enrolled at least half-time in the Fall term prior to the Winter Session and have registered for Spring courses to be considered for any Winter Session grant and/or loans.

 Students who withdraw from Winter Session will not be allowed to retain any refund created by, or associated with Winter Session aid.

-Winter Session Grant is for tuition only.
-Living expenses, such as meals and housing, are not included in your Winter Session funding.
-Therefore you should plan additional resources to cover these expenses.
-(However, students with a $0 Parent Contribution may be eligible for meals and/or housing assistance, if charged by Brown for the Winter Session time-period only.)
+Off-campus living expenses, such as meals and housing, are not included in your Winter Grant funding.
+Therefore, you should plan additional resources to cover these expenses.

 Loans must be requested separately.
-We do not automatically award loans, as Winter Session borrowing may impact a student's loan eligibility during the academic year.
+We do not automatically offer loans, as Winter Session borrowing may impact a student's loan eligibility during the academic year.

 Students eligible to participate in the Book/Course Material Support (BCMS) Program will automatically receive support to cover the costs of books/course materials for Winter Session courses.
 BCMS BRDD students will continue to receive necessary support for their RISD winter session courses.
 The process to order your books is the same as it was in the Fall semester.